Linaro/website/_themes/client_devices.md

 icon_alt: /assets/images/content/Client_Devices_icon.svg
 js-package: contactForm
 description: >
   We access a wide range of applications on our devices every single day and expect things to “just work” regardless of what operating system we are using.
 But a lot of work happens in the background in order to deliver that seamless user experience.
-Linaro works closely with Google and other industry leaders to advance the Android ecosystem on Arm.
-This primarily involves upstreaming new features and detecting regressions.
-A lot of the key pieces of technology that Linaro helps deliver to Android are essential in ensuring your mobile phone works as it should.
+Linaro works closely with Google, HiSilicon, Qualcomm and Samsung to advance the Android ecosystem on Arm.
+In addition to our collaboration with Google, we also work closely with Microsoft, Arm and Qualcomm to advance the Windows on Arm ecosystem.
+In both cases, Linaro is driving the work needed to enable open source packages to run natively on Arm-based devices running Windows and/or Android.
+We believe native development is key to improving performance, reducing power consumption and ultimately delivering an exceptional user experience.
 presentation_link: https://linaro.co/android-slides
 video_resources_link: https://resources.linaro.org/en/themes/307811da-98f5-4cfe-b63c-72b117b9c674
 jumbotron: